carla-simulator/carla/Docs/ros_msgs.md

 ---
 ## CarlaScenarioList.msg

-Contains a list a series of test scenarios to run in ScenarioRunner.
+Contains a list of test scenarios to run in ScenarioRunner.

 | Field       | Type                                 | Description            |
 | ----------- | ------------------------------------ | ---------------------- |